 So you're going to feel a bit spooky the next day.
 The semi-good news?
 "High purity coke would obviously contain fewer contaminants and cutting agents," says Nutt, of the extra side effects such cutting agents could potentially have – though adds that, really, they're not the primary concern: "Although harm from cutting agents has certainly been documented in cocaine and other drugs – see PMA in ecstasy pills, for example – cocaine dosing is the main issue here."

-So on the one hand, your high grade cocaine will probably make you feel like shit, but on the plus side, because it hasn't been absolutely packed with baby laxative, speed or levamisole – a worming agent used on farm animals that's been doing the rounds in Great British Gear – your body might not end up eating itself alive.
+So on the one hand, your low grade cocaine will probably make you feel like shit, but on the plus side, because it hasn't been absolutely packed with baby laxative, speed or levamisole – a worming agent used on farm animals that's been doing the rounds in Great British Gear – your body might not end up eating itself alive.

 Either way, if you are going to use cocaine, there are a few steps you can take to make sure you're using it as safely as possible: crush it up as finely as it will go, alternate your snorting nostril, wait until the effects of each line are over before taking your next, and wash your nose out well at the end of the night.